kasra-pky/Black_jack-for-discord/README.md

 Use Slash Commands
 Copy the generated URL, paste it into your browser, and select your server to invite the bot.

+## Note:
+- Be sure to give your bot invitation link to a chatbot like chat gpt and write in the prompt "This is a Discord bot invitation link.
+Change this link to apply permission 8, i.e. admin streamer."